G4 Media (TV company): G4 Media becomes defunct, so does G4

 After the fifth season of American Ninja Warrior was completed, control of production for the series for future seasons shifted from G4 Media to NBCUniversal Television, leaving G4 Media as a defunct production company maintaining the archives of TechTV and G4 within the Comcast organization and licensing the G4 trademark to their Canadian counterpart.

 According to a statement sent by NBCUniversal Cable to the remaining providers carrying the network, G4 would end all operations on November 30, 2014,.
-On December 31, 2014 at 11:59pm EST, G4 ceased broadcasting.
+On December 31, 2014, at 11:59 pm EST, G4 ceased broadcasting.

 Revival

 On July 24, 2020, the Twitter accounts of G4TV and G4's Attack of the Show! and X-Play, reactivated to post a teaser video of a G4 revival in some form, slated for 2021.
-The teasers were timed for Comic-Con@Home, the first virtual streaming edition of the annual fan convention, San Diego Comic-Con International (which was one of many events that were canceled due to the ongoing COVID-19 pandemic).
+The teasers were timed for Comic-Con@Home, the first virtual streaming edition of the annual fan convention, San Diego Comic-Con (which was one of many events that were canceled due to the ongoing COVID-19 pandemic).
 Consequently, G4's website reopened as a playable game of Pong (which if won, redirects to a mailing list sign up for updates), once again reflecting back to the network's original launch in 2002 and their shutdown in 2014.

 On November 16, 2020, the G4 channel space was reactivated, and G4 announced that the revival will be starting off with a special named A Very Special G4 Holiday Reunion Special.
 Hosted by Ron Funches, the special will reunite cast members of the original G4 and reminisce the memories they had with the network.
 The special aired on November 24 via Twitch and YouTube.
 SYFY also aired the special three days later, on November 27.
-The network officially relaunched nearly a year later on November 16, 2021, with the channel now operating under Comcast Spectacor, only for it to close again on November 18th 2022.
+The network officially relaunched nearly a year later on November 16, 2021, with the channel now operating under Comcast Spectacor, only for it to close again on November 18, 2022.